-Musicshake for iPhone review
+Musicshake for iPhone full review

 We are knee-deep in the age of music mash-ups and remixes, where anyone with a digital music collection and some computer software can act like a producer or deejay.
 Musicshake provides further fuel for your music ambitions by letting you create tracks from hundreds of pre-recorded sounds and effects, not unlike a pocket-size audio editor.